 Organic Seed Alliance conducted a seed needs assessment of organic vegetable growers in Montana.
-The survey findings continue to inform organic seed research and education in the state, including a partnership with Triple Divide Organic Seeds Cooperative where we’re collaborating on organic variety trials, on-farm plant breeding projects, and educational events for farmers who want to hone their organic seed skills.
+The survey findings continue to inform organic seed research and education in the state, including a partnership with Triple Divide Organic Seeds Cooperative where we have collaborated on organic variety trials, on-farm plant breeding projects, and educational events for farmers who want to hone their organic seed skills.
+OSA also published a quality assurance manual, titled: “Best Practices for Vegetable Seed Handling in Montana.”
+The manual includes recommendations for quality assurance grow outs, germination testing, and vigor testing, and provides guidance on managing foundation and stock seed.

 Some project updates include:

-- New Resources: Best Practices for Vegetable Seed Handling in Montana
+- Best Practices for Vegetable Seed Handling in Montana

 - Meet Your Seed Grower: Judy Owsowitz, Terrapin Farm